988 Fast Facts

-- 988 will be built with accessibility and inclusion in mind to ensure the service is available to all individuals, regardless of communications needs.
-As such, 988 will be available via text and chat to anyone interested in using those services, as well as Spanish support via the press 2 option and interpretation service in over 150 languages.
+- 988 is built with accessibility and inclusion in mind to ensure the service is available to all individuals, regardless of communications needs.
+As such, 988 is available via text and chat to anyone interested in using those services, as well as Spanish support via the press 2 option and interpretation service in over 150 languages.

 Knowing What 988 Is… And What It Isn’t

 - With the adoption of any new system it is essential that the field has an accurate and consistent understanding of 988 services and how it fits into the broader ecosystem of other crisis support services—such as 911, 211, warmlines, and other local crisis call centers.
 This looks different in each community, which is why it’s important you work alongside local implementers of 988 to better understand how these services work together at the local level.

 - 988 services are distinct and separate from the emergency medical and public safety response associated with 911.
 988 crisis counselors are trained to use the least invasive interventions, when possible, and oftentimes the call, text, or chat itself is the only intervention needed.
 However, ongoing coordination—at the federal, state, and local levels—between 988 and 911 will help individuals in crisis get the appropriate support they need, such as deploying mobile crisis teams or social workers in place of police or EMS responders, when needed and where available.